-If scouring Craigslist, eBay or local yard sales is your kind of fun there’s a place in Greer you’ll want to visit!
-A place that is seemingly the ultimate bargain hunting mecca, yep, that’s Barnyard Flea Market.
-It is equally diverse in their offerings as eBay, somewhat questionable in their taste of décor as a Craigslist ad, and customers have as good of a chance of finding a great deal as their neighborhood garage sale.
+Have you been to the Barnyard Flea Market in Greer, SC?
+If scouring Craigslist, eBay or local yard sales is your kind of fun then this is a place you’ll want to visit!
+It is equally diverse in its offerings as eBay, somewhat questionable in its taste of décor as a Craigslist ad, and customers have as good of a chance of finding a great deal as their neighborhood garage sale.

-The Barnyard Flea Market is only open on weekends, offers free parking at an easy-to-find location, wide aisles for strollers, and hundreds of vendors that will sell you nearly anything you need.
+The Barnyard Flea Market is only open on weekends and offers free parking at an easy-to-find location, wide aisles for strollers, and hundreds of vendors that will sell you nearly anything you need.

 Need a dog collar, a hunting knife, a Barbie, some dish soap, and a slow cooker?
 You can find all of that and more at this flea market.
 How about some luggage and an adjustment from a chiropractor?
 Yup, that too.

 There are hundreds of vendors, most of which are under huge barn-like structures.
 Some vendors are outside as well.
 The aisles are easy to navigate and I saw lots of kids and families there.

 It’s a lot of fun to walk around and see what people are selling.
 Some vendors have tables there every week and are permanent or semi-permanent.
 Others, like the nice couple I bought a couple of dolls from, were just selling what they couldn’t sell at their garage sale the day before.
 It was their first time there – as was mine – and they divulged that they only paid $14 to rent a table and were doing pretty well with their leftover goods.

 Vendors can rent a table for as little as $14 a day or pay a monthly fee to stake out their spot at the flea market.

 Another plus at the flea market was that the bathrooms were really easy to locate and they were clean.
 This is a huge positive for my two little girls, one of whom is potty-training.